 A copy of the request for review shall be furnished to the opposing party.
-Upon request to the Clerk, a party may obtain a copy of the hearing transcript subject to an appropriate charge.

-Rule 3.2 Written Statements
+3.2 Written Statements. -

-The Commission will advise the parties of the schedule for filing brief written statements supporting their respective positions.
+The Commission will advise the parties of the schedule for filing written statements supporting their respective positions.
 The statements shall address all errors assigned, with particular reference to those portions of the record which support a party's position.
 No schedules for written statements shall be issued in connection with interlocutory appeals, appeals of award orders issued pursuant to agreements or appeals of decisions accepting or rejecting a change in condition claim or application.
-However, where a decision accepting or rejecting a change in condition claim or application has been appealed, the non-appealing party shall have ten days from the date the Request for Review was filed to provide a written response.
+However, where a decision accepting or rejecting a change in condition claim or application has been appealed, the non-appealing party shall have ten (10) days from the date the Request for Review was filed to provide a written response.

-Rule 3.3 Additional Testimony
+3.3 Additional Testimony. -